Amador Four Fires Winery Registration

 Each winery will be provided with:

-• One event wine glass and wristband for one winery representative for each zone in which you are pouring PLUS one additional winery representatives to provide breaks to your pourers.
+• One event wine glass and wristband for one winery representative for each zone in which you are pouring plus one additional winery representatives to provide breaks to your pourers.

 • A shaded 8’ table; black table drape provided.
 Two wineries will share an 8’ table.
 Per table 1 dump bucket, and 1 chair per table.